 SAIC’s support team on the HPCMP Integrated Technical Services program, or HITS, is working to enable communication between diverse platforms of supercomputing software and hardware across DoD operations and research efforts.
 This diversity allows DoD scientists and engineers to remain competitively innovative in their ability to execute new projects quickly without adding additional staff or resources.

-• At the Army Corps of Engineers, Engineer Research and Development Center in Mississippi, researchers are using supercomputing data to develop models and simulate weather patterns.
+• At the Army Corps of Engineers, Engineer Research and Development Center in Vicksburg, Mississippi, researchers are using supercomputing data to develop models and simulate weather patterns.
 Using advanced technology, researchers calculated flood impacts from Hurricane Harvey before the storm hit.

 • At the Naval Research Lab at Stennis Space Center in Mississippi, engineers combine air, ocean, and wave prediction systems to improve forecasting of tropical cyclones in order to create effective search and rescue, and mission planning.